demekeendalie/Fine-tuning-bert-model-for-amharic-news-classification/README.md

-This project demonstrates how to fine-tune a pretrained BERT model contained in huggface "Davlan/bert-base-multilingual-cased-finetuned-amharic" for multilabel Amharic news document categorization.
+This project demonstrates how to fine-tune a pretrained BERT model contained in huggingface "Davlan/bert-base-multilingual-cased-finetuned-amharic" for multilabel Amharic news document categorization.